Varney the Vampire: Introduction and Table of Contents

 The central character is Sir Francis Varney, who has been cursed to walk the earth as a vampire as a punishment for past wrong doings.
 Varney the Vampire is notable for being the first story to feature a vampire with pointed, fang-like teeth, and many scholars believe the work strongly influenced later authors of vampire fiction, including Bram Stoker, who wrote his Dracula novel 50 years after Varney the Vampire first became available as a book.

 Most printed and online copies of Varney the Vampire have chapter titles that can be confusing.
 For example: “Chapter I—Midnight—the Hail-Storm—the Dreadful Visitor—the Vampyre”.
 I have yet to find a copy that explains the reasons for the unusual titles.
-I am going to offer an explanation.
+I am going to offer a potential explanation.
 When the first printed Varney the Vampire book was published, in 1847, each chapter consisted of the content from three or four penny dreadfuls.
 Once you know this, it reveals how short penny dreadfuls were.
 However, let’s not forget, they only cost a penny and, in the case of the Varney the Vampire; or, the Feast of Blood people who bought the first one also received nos, 2, 3, and 4 as well—free of charge.
 If you look at the picture of the cover (shown above) you will see it states this.

 As I am preparing this online book of Varney the Vampire, I will note any problems as they arise, and use footnotes or supplementary pages to provide additional information.
 I will also provide links to explain any archaic words and phrases.